 - You will make new friends.

-- You will get out of your comfort zone a little bit if you are a smore introverted person.
+- You will get out of your comfort zone a little bit if you are a more introverted person.

-- Holds you and your members accountable and responsible to actually read the assigned book on time.
+- Holds you and your members accountable and responsible for actually reading the assigned book on time.

 Tips for Choosing Books